nic-dgl-204-fall-2022/redjinator-advent-of-code-template/README.md

 ## Overview of problem 1
 For this problem we need to calculate the square feet of wrapping paper we're going to need to finish wrapping the remaining presents <br>
-by calculating the surface area of each present using measurement data stored locally in a file called `input.txt` as a list of strings <br>
+by calculating the surface area of each present using a locally stored measurement data in a file called `input.txt` containing a list of strings representing length, width, and height values separated by `"x"`

-Measurements are a single string containing length, width, and height separated by `"x"` _See example (below)_
+_See example (below)_

 Sample of `input.txt`